Do you love all things romance, follow the wedding trends, and pay attention to detail?

 Look for internships to gain some experience in event coordination.
 Contact your local wedding planners and let them know you want to assist with upcoming events.

-2. Set up a Business Plan
+2. Set up a business plan

-First, you should come up with a business name.
+First and foremost, you should come up with a business name.

 When you pick the right name, make sure it’s available as a domain and business name in your region.
+This way you’re able to build a strong brand that’s easier for your clients to remember.

 Your business plan should cover your company information, services, marketing plans, and financial strategy.
 Use a free template if you don’t know where to start.